sdsc-ordes/fuzon/README.md

 > [!WARNING]
 > This repository is a prototype and not yet in a usable state.

 fuzon allows to fuzzy search entities in rdf knowledge graphs based on their labels.
 It is a wrapper around the [rff](https://github.com/stewart/rff) fuzzy finder.
 Example use cases of this tool include finding codes based on their label in a given source ontology.
-It prefetches URI - label pairs in the back-end, by parsing source ontologies.
+It prefetches URI - label pairs in the back-end, by parsing source ontologies (either from a local file or a URL).
 This allows for highly performant fuzzy searches, with near-instant feedback to use in "auto-complete" interfaces.

 ## installation

+The rust crate can be installed by cloning the repo and building locally:

 ```shell
 git clone https://github.com/sdsc-ordes/fuzon